Cactoblastis cactorum: Projected spread

 Researchers are projecting a westward expansion of Cactoblastis cactorum in North America.
 This threatens cactus industries in the Southwestern United States and inner parts of Mexico.
 In the Western United States, over sixty Opuntia species are a vital part of the ecosystem.
 In Mexico, Opuntia is a vital plant; its fruit and pads (nopal) are a staple food, chopped cacti are used to sustain cattle in times of drought, and some Opuntia species support the cochineal dye industry.
 Loss of these cacti would have a major environmental and economical impact on the country.
 Estimated stress factors in the moths' native community indicate that it is restricted to temperate climates, due to the incubation period of its larvae, but host associations may also play an important role in determining spread.
 Models based on environmental tolerances predict that its eventual range limits in the United States are bound by Charleston, South Carolina, to the north and by California to the west.
 However, the eventual extent of the western spread remains unclear because we know little about biotic interactions that will occur in this region.

 Ecological interactions and mechanisms

 Host selection

 The ecological relationship between the Cactoblastis cactorum moth and the Opuntia cactus is a parasite–host relationship.

 Laboratory feeding studies suggest that Cactoblastis cactorum is one of the least selective moths in the genus Cactoblastis when it comes to host selection, but the observed patterns of infestation in the field suggest that host identity is important in determining which sites become infested.
-The moth selects its host by detecting CAM production in Opuntia cacti.
-They have a detection system that enables them to detect the carbon and nitrogen gradients in the air surrounding the host.
-The females have a superior detection system to that of the males because they use this to determine where to implant the larvae, which then destroy the cactus.
+Moths target specific plant hosts, like Opuntia, using chemoreceptors on their antennae.
+Compared to male moths, females respond more strongly to volatile organic compounds emitted by the cacti, allowing them to best determine where to oviposit.